-No one relishes the thought of meeting the client, colleague or supervisor whose mere mention will become synonymous with pain.
+No one relishes the thought of meeting the client, colleague or manager whose mere mention will become synonymous with pain.
 However, challenging people (and the situations they create) are a work life fact.

 Here is a bit of advice to wade through the fall-out: